class(optional)Contains one or more URIs which denote classification terms that apply to the entity

 restA non-sounding event found in the source being transcribed.

-spaceA placeholder used to fill an incomplete measure, layer, etc. most often so that the combined duration of the events equals the number of beats in the measure.
+spaceA placeholder used to fill an incomplete measure, layer, etc. most often so that the

 (MEI.shared) Groups elements that have the same function as a key signature.